SitecoreSupport/Sitecore.Support.224397/readme.md

 # Sitecore.Support.224397
-Is Valid Url validator causes exceptions when using Redis cache.
+"Is Valid Url" and "Is Valid Email" validators cause exceptions when using Redis cache.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.224397/blob/master/LICENSE).